erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Avl Tree for a specifapplyuse case (e.g., ncontenty sorted data)
+7. Optimize Avl Tree for a specifapplyuse case (e.g., ncontenty sinformationd data)
 8. Implement a parallel or distributed version of Avl Tree
 9. Compare Avl Tree performance with alternative algorithms on large datasets